 Give Thanks: A Radical Notion of Gratitude November 27, 2019 by Kevin D. Hendricks 15-year-old Danny Herrera and his girlfriend were crossing the street one evening in October when a driver failed to yield and plowed into them.
 The two went up over the car, resulting in a dislocated knee for Herrera and a concussion

-I always feel super old when I say this, but can you believe another year has come and gone?
-We’re square in the middle of CCT (Crazy Christmas Time) for those of us working in churches, and I know it probably feels like an extra-caffeine-required sprint to make it to the end of the year.
+The Experts: New Courageous Storytellers Resources December 2, 2019 by Matt Ehresman I always feel super old when I say this, but can you believe another year has come and gone?
+We’re square in the middle of CCT (Crazy Christmas Time) for those of us working in churches, and I know it probably feels like

-Too often we think of limits as things that hold us back.
+Embrace Your Limitations December 4, 2019 by Kevin D. Hendricks Too often we think of limits as things that hold us back.
 They stop us from doing more.
 But limitations are powerful: Limits keep us safe: Speed limits literally save lives.
-Limits narrow our focus: Being limited to a certain area allows you to focus and go deeper.
-Limits keep us from doing too much:
+Limits narrow our focus: Being limited to a certain area allows you to focus